-We have to keep refining our mind and make ourselves deep human beings.
+We need to keep refining our mind and make ourselves deep human beings.

-What is the Problem, and What is the Solution?
+What is the Problem and What is the Solution?

 Basically, the problem is that we are not removing our own ego-infection.
-To remove the ego-infection from our mind, we have to imbibe the spirit of humility.
-We have to stop looking for appreciation and recognition from others.
+To remove the ego-infection from our mind, we must imbibe the spirit of humility.
+We need to stop looking for appreciation and recognition from others.